Preliminary Statements on Human Being

-When we view the diagram of the TOK course, we see two overlapping circles identified as Personal Knowledge and Shared Knowledge.
-The diagram is what is known as a Venn diagram.
 The word “knowledge” has been traditionally understood as “science” or episteme, from which comes our word “epistemology” or “theory of knowledge”, the “science of knowledge”, “the knowledge of knowledge”, “how do I know X” or “how do we know Y”.
 The “science of…” something is considered to be the grounded knowledge that has come to constitute those specific things that are within each AOK as a unique area of knowledge and so they become part of the “shared knowledge” that we have which has been “given over” or handed over to us.
 But from where does this classification of the things within the AOKs stem?
-We can see from the circles that we believe our knowledge comes from the rendering of an account of some thing based on the principle of reason: “I know be-cause”, the cause “is”, the cause “being”.
-We believe we attain the truth of some thing, knowledge of it, through the principle of reason, primarily through one of its sub-principles, cause and effect, and the logic upon which it is based.
+We believe our knowledge comes from the “rendering of an account” of some thing based on the principle of reason: “I know be-cause”, the cause “is”, the cause “being”.
+We believe we attain the truth of some thing, knowledge of it, through the principle of reason, primarily through one of its sub-principles, cause and effect, and the logic upon which the principle of causality is based.

-Two opposing views are present today and are related to the religions or faiths of both camps: human beings are either the products of modification and chance (evolution) or human beings are “created” beings that have a purpose and destiny for their being.
+Two opposing views are present today and are related to the religions or faiths of both camps: human beings are either the products of modification and chance (evolution) or human beings are “created” beings that have a purpose and destiny for their being. i.e. they have an essence.
 This clash shows itself in the views of human beings as “ids” (“things”, “it”s) or “Selves”, or that human beings are not “their own” as Socrates expresses so beautifully in the Platonic dialogue Phaedo and elsewhere.

 The Human Sciences consider not only what human beings are, but how they act or behave.
-Again, if we remember what the sciences attempt to do in the modern age, it is to domineer and control those objects which they investigate in order to have predictive knowledge of the behaviours of those objects.
-The application of this knowledge toward the objects of study (in this case human beings), the enfolding of the “logos” into the “techne”, or the “knowing” into the “making” (the application), is what we have called technology.
+Again, if we remember what the sciences attempt to do in the modern age, it is to domineer and control those objects which they investigate in order to possess predictive knowledge of the behaviours of those objects.
+The application of this knowledge toward the objects of study (in this case human beings), the enfolding of the “logos” into the “techne”, or the “knowing” into the “making” (the application of that knowledge), is what we have called technology.
 We have elsewhere called “technology” a way of knowing.
 It is one possible comportment of human beings towards beings/things that pre-determines what those beings/things are and how they are to be dealt with.
-It is one mode of apprehension in the overlapping section of our Venn diagram, albeit the dominating mode as it combines reason, language and intuition as ways of knowing into one.

-The Greeks divided up the sciences into three categories: Λόγος is the science of speaking, as opposed to ε͗πιστήμη φυσική the science of the cosmos and ε͗πστήμη η͗θική, the science of comportment towards others or ethics .
+The Greeks divided up the sciences into three categories: Λόγος is the science of speaking, as opposed to ε͗πιστήμη φυσική the science of the cosmos and ε͗πστήμη η͗θική, the science of comportment towards others ,or ethics .
 However, for the Greeks, speaking is to be conceived neither as vocal utterance nor as an incidental property of human beings.
 Rather it encompasses ‘language, speaking, thinking’ as ‘the way in which we reveal and illumine (both for ourselves and for others) the world and our own human existence’ so that ‘we gain insight into ourselves and an outlook on, and a practical insight into, the world’.
-We call this our personal and shared knowledge in TOK currently.
 This emphasis on speech is the reason the poets were held in such high regard in ancient Greece.

 Brief Historical Background